Stamp Duty Land Tax

 Baseline bands (£250k–£500k & £500k–£750k) shown in green.
 High-value bands (£1m+) shown in red where transaction rate is significantly below baseline.

 The data show that high-value properties (£1m+) transact significantly less frequently than mid-range homes.
-Properties in the £250k–£750k range have the highest turnover rates, while transaction rates decline steadily at higher price points.
+Properties in the £250k–£750k range have the highest turnover, while transaction rates decline steadily at higher price points.

 Interpreting the Pattern

-Several factors may contribute to lower transaction rates at higher price points.
-Wealthier households may have less need to relocate for employment reasons, and larger properties may be suited to longer tenure.
-However, the progressive nature of SDLT is a plausible contributing factor: at these price points, SDLT bills range from £40,000 to over £500,000, representing a material transaction cost.
+Several factors may contribute: wealthier households may have less need to relocate for employment, and larger properties suit longer tenure.
+But SDLT is a plausible contributing factor; at these price points, bills range from £40,000 to over £500,000, representing a material transaction cost.

-The pattern is broadly consistent with the theoretical prediction from the Mirrlees Review: deadweight loss rises with the square of the tax rate, so the more progressive portions of the schedule, where marginal rates reach 10% and 12%, are expected to generate disproportionate efficiency costs relative to revenue raised.
-Establishing the precise causal contribution of SDLT to the observed transaction-rate suppression is difficult without a clean identification strategy, given the post-2014 marginal structure.
+This pattern is consistent with the theoretical prediction that deadweight loss rises with the square of the tax rate; the 10% and 12% marginal bands generate disproportionate efficiency costs relative to revenue raised.
+Establishing the precise causal contribution of SDLT is difficult without a clean identification strategy under the post-2014 marginal structure.

 Wider Effects

-The academic literature identifies several channels through which transaction taxes may affect households and the broader economy beyond direct deadweight loss:
+The literature identifies several channels through which transaction taxes affect the broader economy beyond direct deadweight loss:

 Strengths and Weaknesses

-The following analysis examines Stamp Duty Land Tax across three dimensions: administrative practicality, distributional effects, and incentive effects, drawing on the empirical and theoretical literature.
+An assessment of SDLT across administrative practicality, distributional effects, and incentive effects, drawing on the empirical and theoretical literature.

 Strengths